-Wyoming seeks to "set aside" and enjoin the De Facto Moratorium and a court order mandating quarterly oil and gas leasing on public lands.
+Petitioners seek relief that would "set aside" the Pause on new oil and gas leasing on public lands.
 ECF Doc.
-1 at 9; see Utahns, 295 F.3d at 1116 (analysis focuses on requested relief).
-Such relief would harm the Business-Coalition because these companies would lose their ability to use public lands unencumbered by the effects of oil and gas.
-The resumption of leasing means more economic impacts, both on and also off public lands.
-Waltermire Dec. ¶ 7-9 Perry Dec. ¶¶ 3-7; Schendler Dec. ¶¶ 4-6.
+8 at 2; see Utahns, 295 F.3d at 1116 (analysis focuses on requested relief).
+Invalidating the Pause would harm the Business-Coalition because these companies would lose their ability to use certain public lands unencumbered by the effects of oil and gas.
+The resumption of leasing means more economic impacts, realized both on and also off public lands.
+Waltermire Dec. ¶ 7-9 Perry Dec. ¶¶ 3-7, Schendler Dec. ¶¶ 4-6.
 Even an unused leased parcel, which can remain that way for years, 43 C.F.R. §§ 3120.2-1, 3100.0-5, creates uncertainty about whether competing businesses can use those public lands.
 Korenbalt Decl. ¶ 4.